Viichuuu/POOAirport/README.md

  ## 4. Conclusions

-With this project we learned how to use what we leraned in object-oriented programming to build a simulation with classes and using inheritance.
+With this project we learned how to use what we learned in object-oriented programming to build a simulation with classes and using inheritance.

 We worked in GitHub, it helped us understand teamwork and how to organize code.